 With all the other factors considered along with weighing the cost, do you see which route is best for you?
 Hopefully having gone through all of the above, you are more aware which choice reigns supreme WordPress vs HTML.
 Now you can choose the best option for your business.

 Do you need help in getting started with your online business?
-Visit us for more details on how to increase your client base and bring your business to higher heights.
+Contact sales for more details.
+Let us help you increase your client base and bring your business to higher heights with Fast, unhackable static sites.